More to Lose Than Their Chains: Class Rule and the Problem of Worker Ambivalence

 Europe's postwar "guest worker" programs are a case in point: millions of workers were imported to undermine local labor power, with racial and cultural prejudice ensuring that domestic workers made little effort to organize alongside the newcomers — a division the propertied classes exploited to suppress wages across the board.[23]

 Because binding operates through socialization and daily practice, not just through the provision of material goods, alternatives that merely replace one provider with another do not break it.
 A welfare state that delivers healthcare, education, and pensions bureaucratically may address material deprivation, but it does not rebuild the collectively governed practice that class rule disrupted.
-Workers remain recipients rather than participants; the dependence shifts from employer to state, but the relationship remains non-reciprocal, and the habits of deference remain intact.
+Workers remain recipients rather than participants; the dependence shifts from employer to state, and the habits of deference remain intact.
 What actually erodes the binding is collective self-organization that addresses the same domains through shared practice: mutual aid that requires participation, not just eligibility; childcare that is collectively governed, not just provided; political education that develops pattern recognition through experience rather than instruction from above.
 The distinction is between breadth (how many domains an alternative addresses) and depth (whether it does so through practice that rebuilds self-directed activity or through provision that reproduces dependence in a new form).
 Breadth without depth replaces one set of masters with another.

 Organizational use values